xtuml/bridgepoint/doc-bridgepoint/notes/8417_action_dialect_files/8417_action_dialect_files.dnt.md

 function may have files on disk, `functions.xtuml`, `functions.masl`, and `functions.oal`

+Note that in the Eclipse file system model, file instances can be present without existing on disk.
+All dialect file _instances_ shall be created, however the file will not be persisted on disk until at least one activity contains actions.

 For this incremental change, activity signatures shall be stored in the structural portion of the model (SQL statements) and only the action semantics shall be stored in separate files.
 This is because in order to store signatures in external files, a much more complex parser is needed.
-To store action semantics in external files, no instances need be created on load, the actions simply need to be inserted into existing instances.
+To store action semantics in external files, no instances need be created on load; the actions simply need to be inserted into existing instances.

 With the above in mind, the format of the action files (for OAL will be as